nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Too many patients to handle?
 Mixing up your patient appointments?

 Don't worry, we got you!
-Taking control of your patient records management has never been easier.
-All you need is a desktop and **MediFlowR** will handle the rest!
+Taking control of your patient records management is now made easier with **MediFlowR**, and this user guide will help you master the application in no time!

 ### About MediFlowR: